Bell palsy is a sudden weakness on one side of the face.

 - Lubricant or eye drops

-- Covering and taping your eye closed at night
+- Covering and taping the eye closed at night

 - An eye patch to keep the eye closed

-There are no current guidelines to prevent Bell's palsy.
+There are no methods to prevent Bell palsy.

 Centers for Disease Control and Prevention